What to Expect at Your anti ageing Consultation – consultation-based treatment at Core Aesthetics, Oakleigh, Melbourne. Individually assessed.

 Step 4: Suitability Assessment and Honest Limitations Discussion

 This is where consultation quality often separates professional clinics from less professional ones.
 Based on your assessment and goals, your practitioner will discuss what is suitable and what is not.
 This conversation might include statements like: ‘Your concern is primarily skin laxity, and while filler can help, you might benefit more from addressing skin quality first with skincare or professional skin treatments.’
 ‘The area you want to treat would be more effectively addressed with a different approach than what you were expecting.’
-‘Your facial structure means that subtle treatment will give you better balance than more aggressive treatment.’
+‘Your facial structure means that subtle treatment may offer better balance than more aggressive treatment.’
 ‘This area is very delicate, and significant product placement could look unnatural.
 I would recommend a staged approach with a small amount initially.’
 ‘You are not a suitable candidate for this treatment because of [specific reason].
 However, [alternative] might work well for you.’
 These conversations can feel disappointing if you arrived hoping for something specific.
 But they are protective.
 A practitioner who tells you that something is not suitable for you is protecting you from a poor outcome.
 A practitioner who agrees to everything you suggest without pushback may not be assessing you properly.
 Key Suitability Factors: Anatomy: Your bone structure, proportions, and natural features determine what is realistic.
 Skin Quality: Thin, delicate skin requires conservative product placement.
 Skin with significant laxity may not respond well to volume alone.
 Skin with active inflammation may need to be treated first.
-Age and Skin Ageing Pattern: A 35-year-old with dynamic lines is assessed differently from a 55-year-old with volume loss and static lines.
+Age and Skin Ageing Pattern: A 35-year old with dynamic lines is assessed differently from a 55-year old with volume loss and static lines.
 Movement Patterns: If you have strong facial movement and want to preserve expression, aggressive treatment in highly mobile areas may not suit you.
 Expectations: If your expectations are unrealistic, a professional will discuss this.
 If your concern is about looking like a completely different person, or if you want a result that is not achievable with your anatomy, this needs to be addressed honestly.
 Goals vs. Current Perception: Sometimes what clients think they need is not what would actually help them.
 A client who thinks they need extensive filler might actually benefit more from addressing skin quality.
 Someone who wants an aggressive jawline might actually achieve better balance with subtle work elsewhere.

 Step 5: Personalised Treatment Planning

 If treatment is appropriate for you, a plan is developed.
 This plan is specific to you and your anatomy.
 It is not a template or a standard protocol applied to everyone.
 Your personalised plan should include: Which areas will be treated and why: Understand the rationale.
 It is not ‘everyone gets these areas done.’
 It is ‘based on your face and goals, these areas will make the biggest difference to balance and how you feel.’
 What product or approach: Different fillers, different anti-wrinkle concentrations, different techniques all have different outcomes.
 Your plan should specify what is being used and why it suits you.
 How much product: Dosing should be conservative and staged.
 ‘Start with less and add more if needed’ is a safer approach than starting with a lot.
 Timing: Some clients benefit from staged treatment over 2-3 sessions rather than one aggressive session.
 Realistic outcomes: What can you actually expect to see?
 How much will lines soften?
 How long will results last?
 What will you look like immediately after (swelling, bruising potential)?
 Aftercare requirements: Exercise restrictions, activities to avoid, how to care for the treated area, when to contact the clinic if concerned.
-Cost and follow-up: Clear pricing, when results appear, when maintenance may be needed, and how often you might need re-treatment.
+Cost and follow-up: Clear pricing, when results appear, when maintenance may be needed, and how often you might need retreatment.

 Step 6: Expression and Natural Results Discussion

-A specific conversation should happen about what ‘natural’ means and how your face will move after treatment.
+A specific conversation should happen about what ‘natural’ means and how your face may move after treatment.
 Many clients fear that treatment will make them look frozen or obviously treated.
 This is a valid concern.
 A professional consultation directly addresses this: ‘You value being able to raise your eyebrows.
 Treatment will soften the lines that form when you do this, but you will still be able to raise your eyebrows.
 Your movement will be preserved.’
 ‘Your smile is a key part of your expression.
-We will treat the lines around your eyes conservatively to keep your smile looking natural.’
-‘Anti-wrinkle treatment works by relaxing muscle slightly.
+We will treat the lines around your eyes conservatively to keep your smile looking natural.’ ‘anti-wrinkle treatment works by relaxing muscle slightly.
 At the dosing I recommend, you will still have full movement in this area.
 The goal is subtle refinement, not changing how you move.’
-This conversation prevents post-treatment dissatisfaction.
+This conversation prevents post treatment dissatisfaction.
 If you go in understanding that you will still be able to move your face, and you will still look like yourself, just refined, you are more likely to be satisfied.

 Step 7: Aftercare and Maintenance Discussion

 Treatment does not end when the needle comes out.
 Aftercare is essential for optimal results and safety.
 Your consultation should include a detailed discussion of: Immediate aftercare (first 24-48 hours): What to avoid, how to manage swelling or bruising, what is normal versus concerning.
 Exercise and physical activity timing: When you can return to exercise, what intensity, what movements to be cautious with.
 This varies by treatment type.
 Product and skincare: What products are safe to use immediately, when you can resume your normal skincare routine, what to avoid.
 What affects longevity: Lifestyle factors, sun exposure, smoking, alcohol, stress, and metabolism all affect how long results last.
-If longevity matters to you, these should be discussed.
-Long-term maintenance: How long results typically last, when you might want re-treatment, whether staged treatments make sense for you long-term.
+If longevity matters to you, these should be discussed. long-term maintenance: How long results typically last, when you might want retreatment, whether staged treatments make sense for you long-term.
 This conversation is particularly important if you are considering multiple areas or ongoing treatment.
 Understanding the lifestyle and time commitment helps you decide whether this is the right approach for you.

 Step 8: Complication Management and Reversibility

 Your consultation should include honest discussion of what can go wrong and how it would be managed.
 Common side effects: Swelling, bruising, redness, tenderness.
 These are expected, temporary, and managed through aftercare.
 Less common complications: Infection, allergic reaction, asymmetry, product in an unintended location.
 How are these managed?
 What would your practitioner do if this happened?
 Reversibility: If you have dermal filler and are unhappy, can it be dissolved?
-Hyaluronidase (an enzyme that dissolves hyaluronic acid fillers) is available, but it requires a separate appointment and carries its own considerations.
+Hyaluronidase (an enzyme that dissolves dermal fillers) is available, but it requires a separate appointment and carries its own considerations.
 This should be discussed upfront.
 Asymmetry or overcorrection: If one side is fuller than the other after treatment, or if the result is stronger than you wanted, what happens?
 Can it be adjusted at a follow-up?
 A professional practitioner will discuss these not to frighten you, but to ensure you understand that complications, while uncommon, are possible, and you know how they would be managed.

 Step 9: Questions and Informed Consent

 A good consultation leaves ample space for your questions.
 You should feel comfortable asking about anything, including: ‘Why are you recommending this specific area over what I expected?’
 ‘How long have you been doing this treatment?’
 ‘What is your complication rate, and how do you handle them?’
-‘Can I see before-and-after photos from your clinic?’
-‘What is your approach to natural-looking results?’
+‘Can I see before and after photos from your clinic?’
+‘What is your approach to natural looking results?’
 ‘How do you handle clients who want reversal or adjustment?’
 ‘What would make me not a suitable candidate?’
 ‘How do you stay current with techniques and products?’
 Before any treatment, you should sign an informed consent form that documents: What treatment you are having and why.
 What risks or side effects are possible.
 That you understand realistic outcomes.
 That you consent to proceed.
 This is a legal and ethical requirement.
 It is not a formality.

 Red Flags: When to Reconsider or Seek a Second Opinion

 If your consultation includes any of the following, consider whether this is the right practitioner for you: Rushing through assessment: A proper consultation takes time.
 If you are assessed in 5 minutes and a treatment plan is proposed without thorough discussion, that is a red flag.
-High-pressure sales tactics: ‘Book today and get a discount’ or ‘I only have one slot left this month’ are pressure tactics, not clinical reasoning.
+High pressure sales tactics: ‘Book today and get a reduced-fee’ or ‘I only have one slot left this month’ are pressure tactics, not clinical reasoning.
 A professional clinic has availability and does not pressure you to decide on the day.
 Dismissing your concerns about expression or natural results: If you express concern about looking frozen, and your practitioner dismisses this without discussion, that is a red flag.
 Professional practitioners take these concerns seriously.
 Proposing multiple areas without justification: A practitioner who recommends treating 5 areas when you came for 1 concern, without clear rationale, may be driven by revenue rather than your suitability.
 Cannot clearly explain their recommendations: You should understand why areas are being recommended.
 If the practitioner cannot explain their reasoning in a way that makes sense to you, ask again.
 If it still does not make sense, seek another opinion.
 Not discussing limitations: Every treatment has limitations and risks.
 If a practitioner presents treatment as considered, clinically led or suitable for everyone, they are not being realistic.
 Not asking about medical history or allergies: This is a critical safety step.
 If it is skipped, that clinic is not taking safety seriously.
 Refusing to discuss reversibility or complications: A professional will discuss what can go wrong and how it would be managed.
 Avoidance is a red flag.
 Not providing written aftercare instructions: You should leave with written, clear aftercare instructions.
 Verbal guidance alone is not sufficient.

 What to Prepare Before Your Consultation

 Bring with you: A list of current medications.
 Any relevant medical history (particularly autoimmune conditions, blood disorders, pregnancy status, or recent procedures).
 A note of any allergies.
 Reference images if you have them (these should be realistic and show natural enhancement, not dramatic transformation).
 Mental preparation: Go in with an open mind, not a fixed idea of what you must have done.
 Be honest about your concerns and what you hope to achieve.
 Accept that your practitioner may recommend something different from what you expected.
 Plan to take time to think about recommendations before committing.
 Timing: Book when you have time to discuss thoroughly, not when you are in a rush.
 Book when you do not have major social or professional events in the next week (you may have swelling or bruising).
 Do not book immediately after work if you are tired or stressed.
-You need to be present and clear-headed for this conversation.
+You need to be present and clear headed for this conversation.

 After the Consultation: Making Your Decision